HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

 \subsection{Auto-tuning}

-In section \ref{subsection:ralt}, \ralt{} initially takes 2 arguments: maximum hot set size and maximum physical size.
-The two arguments limit the size of hot records and the occupied space of \ralt{}.
-However, users often do not know the distribution of their workload.
-Moreover, the distribution can be dynamic over time.
-Thus we need a method to estimate the most suitable hot set size and physical size.
+In \S\ref{subsection:ralt}, \ralt{} takes 2 parameters: the hot set size limit and the physical size limit, to constrain the total size of hot records and the space of \ralt{} itself, respectively.
+However, the hot set size is determined by the distribution of the workload, which is usually unknown to the user and may further dynamically vary over time.
+Hence we propose an automatic tuning approach to estimate the most suitable hot set size and physical size.

-Assume that over a relatively long period of time, key $k$ has an access probability of $p_k$.
-Assume the hot set size is between $L_{hs}$ and $R_{hs}$.
-The problem is to find a set $K$ as small as possible such that $\sum_{k\in K} p_k\geq (\max_{K'} \sum_{k\in_{K'}} p_k)-\delta$, where the hot set size of $K'$ is less than the maximum hot set size and $\delta>0$ is negligible for the performance of \hotrap{}.
-For many skewed distributions, we can find a threshold $p_t$ so that $K$ is the set of keys with probability $\geq p_t$.
-If we have a $p_t$, this problem can be considered as a frequent items problem.
-Several algorithms have been proposed to solve it, such as counter-based approaches\cite{LossyCounting2002, SpaceSaving2005} or sketch-based approaches\cite{charikar2002finding}.
-But the counter-based approaches need to maintain a set of size $\frac{1}{p_t}$ which is too big, while sketch-based approaches need to maintain expensive data structures.
-Thus, we propose a novel algorithm.
+We assume each key $k$ has an access probability of $p_k$.
+For skewed workload distributions, we can set a hot key threshold $p_t$, and find all the keys with $p_k\geq p_t$.
+When $p_t$ is given, this is a ``frequent items'' problem, with several known solutions like counter-based methods~\cite{LossyCounting2002, SpaceSaving2005} or sketch-based methods~\cite{charikar2002finding}.
+However, counter-based methods need to maintain a large amount of counters, and sketch-based methods also use expensive data structures.
+We proposed a novel algorithm that can dynamically calculate the hot size with small storage overheads and can be implemented by slightly modifying the \ralt{} record format and compaction/eviction strategies.

-We store a counter $c$ and a tag $t$ in each record.
-Records with $c>0$ and $t=1$ are called stable records.
-Records with $c=0$ or $t=0$ are called unstable records.
-For every access, we initially insert a record with $c=\Delta_c$ and $t=0$.
-The hot set size limit is $1.1\times$ the total hot size of stable records. \ralt{} periodically evicts old unstable records.
-If a record is hit, then we update $c$ to $\min(c+\Delta_c, c_{max})$ and $t$ to $1$.
-If an unstable record is hit before it is evicted, then it becomes stable.
-We can control the speed by setting the period time.
-Every time the hot size (the size of key-value pair) of accesses reaches a limit $R$, e.g. the size of \fastdisk{}, we decrement counters of all the records by one.
-If the workload changes, cold keys are evicted after accessing at most $c_{max} R$ data, so $c_{max}$ should not be large.
+Our algorithm to update the two size limits is summarized in Algorithm~\ref{algo:auto-tune}.
+We maintain a counter $c$ and a tag $t$ in each \ralt{} access record.
+Records with $c>0$ and $t=1$ are considered \emph{stable}; otherwise \emph{unstable}.
+The first access to a key sets $c=\Delta_c$ and $t=0$.
+A hit on an existing key increments $c$ by $\Delta_c$ (capped at $c_{max}$) and activates $t=1$ to be stable.
+Similar to the score calculation in \S\ref{subsection:ralt}, records with the same keys are merged during compaction.
+Every time when the accessed data amount (in terms of the \hotrap{} size) reaches a limit $R$ (e.g., the size of \fastdisk{}), we decrement all counters by $1$, which eventually makes cold records become no longer stable.
+The maximum counter value $c_{max}$ ensures that cold keys can be evicted after accessing at most $c_{max} \cdot R$ data.